canonical/checkbox/docs/tutorial/using-checkbox/installing_checkbox.rst

   └─────────────────────────────────────────────────────────────────────────────────────┘
   Press <Enter> to continue                                                      (H) Help

-If your screen is similar to this one, rejoyce!
+If your screen is similar to this one, rejoice!
 You can start using Checkbox!
 For now you can close it using ``Ctrl+C``.

 You may have noticed that this tutorial has guided you to install a specific version of